Summer Camps at Nebraska

 The University of Nebraska–Lincoln's summer camps are designed for high school students to ignite their passions, make friendships and prepare for their future on Nebraska's campus.

-From STEM exploration to arts and business, our diverse range of camps offer something for everyone.
+From STEM exploration to arts and business, our wide range of camps offer something for everyone.

 • Discover Transportation Engineering